jsecurity101/jekyll-uno/_posts/2019-01-17-IOC-differences-between-Kerberoasting-and-AsRep-Roasting.markdown

 ![invalid](/images/wireshark-invalid.png)

 This stuck out to me immediately.
-Invalid credentials.
-Sure you get user's who forget their passwords and this might come up, but followed by As-Rep/As-Req?
+You see a *bindRequest* with NTLMSSP-AUTH then then the user's id.
+Then you see *Invalid credentials.* Sure you get user's who forget their passwords and this might come up, but followed by As-Rep/As-Req?
 I think not.
 That is way too coincidental for me.

 ***Wireshark:*** *AS-REP/AS-REQ*